Dynamics of Dissipative Nonlinear Systems: A Study via 2D CGLE by Contact Geometry: Geometric Dynamics of 2D CGLE

 In the contact-geometric framework, the component $\mathcal{H}_{\text{par}}$ imposes constraints not only on the geometry of the configuration space.
 With $\mathcal{H}_{\text{par}}$ explicitly incorporated into the dynamical equations, they can, in principle, yield direct solutions tailored to the prescribed configuration, boundary, and initial conditions.
 However, retaining $\mathcal{H}_{\text{par}}$ in the equations substantially complicates their solution.

 To simplify the analysis while preserving the non-degeneracy of the contact structure, we impose the constraint function to be a non-zero constant $C$, corresponding to $\mathcal{H}_{\text{par}}=C$.
 This yields the constraint $\varepsilon_{\mathbb{C}} = -C \neq 0$, ensuring the contact form remains non-degenerate.
-However, this choice corresponds to a trivial particular solution—a constant solution, which does not contribute to the essential dynamics of the system.
-Since constant terms do not affect the Poisson bracket structure, the equations of motion are completely generated by the homogeneous part $\mathcal{H}_{\text{hom}}$.
+However, this choice corresponds to a trivial particular solution—a constant solution that does not contribute to the system's essential dynamics.
+Since constant terms do not affect the Poisson bracket structure, the equations of motion are entirely generated by the homogeneous part $\mathcal{H}_{\text{hom}}$.